 Here are THREE BOOKS ( Vol. I, Vol. II, Vol. III ) and FOUR VIDEOS designed for the learner of Greek and the professional who wishes to explore the HISTORICAL GREEK PRONUNCIATION (HGP):

-Recommended for students and professionals, this insightful Reference book focuses on the historical evidence of Classical Attic sounds and the development of ‘Koine’, and the similarities of the latter to Neohellenic.
-It also explains why, despite that evidence, the pronunciation applied to Koine in most institutions of higher learning is un-Greek and highlights the effects that practice has had on Greek learning since the Renaissance.
-A bonus chapter compares and contrasts the Greek and English phonologies, while the appendices analyze the spelling and sounds of sample Attic inscriptions from the 5th and 4th centuries BC.
+Recommended for students and professionals of Classical or Biblical Greek, this book focuses on the historical evidence of Classical Attic sounds, the development of ‘Koine’, and the similarities of the latter to Neohellenic.
+It also explains why, despite that evidence, the pronunciation applied to ‘Koine’ in institutions of higher learning is artificial and highlights the effects that practice has had on Greek scholarship.
+A bonus chapter compares the Greek and English phonologies, while the appendices analyze the writing and sounds of sample Attic decrees from the 5th and 4th centuries BC.
 VIDEO 1 is based on Vol. I.